 Your plan will pay for certain dental services - within limits.
 These limits are often referred to as Limitations.
 For example, in the case of panoramic x-rays, your plan limits them to once every three years.
-If your family needs them more than once every three years, you would have to pay for them out-ofpocket.
+If your family needs them more than once every three years, you will have to pay for them out-of-pocket.